About Dr. Fisher

 However, increasing government interference in the practice of medicine and the advent of managed care in the late eighties and nineties severely curtailed my ability to deliver proper care to my patients.
 As I struggled to maintain my freedom and integrity as a family practitioner, I accidentally entered into the world of cosmetic surgery.
 Little did I know then that those rewarding years as a family doctor in Sun City would give me an unique perspective and firm foundation for what was to come next, my career as a cosmetic surgeon.

 Starting first with the procedure of cosmetic skin resurfacing using a CO2 laser in 1996, I found a new way of being a physician that was not only enjoyable but also liberating.
 I pursued the craft of cosmetic surgery with enormous intensity.
 The years since have been filled with thousands of hours of training in cosmetic surgery: didactic courses, both live surgery and cadaver workshops, preceptorships with individual surgeons, text, video and journal study.
-I’m proud to say that I learned liposuction, eyelid surgery, facelift surgery, tummy tucks, breast surgery, skin rejuvenation, etc. from some of the very best surgeons in this country and abroad.
+I’m proud to say that I learned liposuction, eyelid surgery, facelift surgery, tummy tucks, breast surgery, breast augmentation, skin rejuvenation, etc. from some of the very best surgeons in this country and abroad.
 Three times I have received the American Academy of Cosmetic Surgery’s Excellence in Cosmetic Surgery Education Award.

 Seventeen years after picking up that CO2 laser for the first time I now have performed more than four thousand cosmetic surgery procedures with an impeccable safety record and high satisfaction rate.
 In fact, my best referral sources are those on whom I have previously operated.
 My facility is fully accredited by the Accreditation Association for Ambulatory Healthcare (AAAHC).